InboxSDK/InboxSDK/README.md

 (Inbox support is no more, but this knowledge is true of some newer Google web app code and parts of Gmail.)

-Like Gmail, Inbox uses a lot of randomly generated class names, but the class names appear to be regenerated every few weeks.
+Like Gmail, Inbox used a lot of randomly generated class names, but the class names appear to be regenerated every few weeks.
 CSS class names, id values, jstcache properties, and jsl properties are not dependable for using to find elements.
 The presence of the id and usually the class properties can be used.